Geometric quantum gates via dark paths in Rydberg atoms: Nonadiabatic holonomic two-qubit controlled gates

 Under the cyclic condition for the gate construction lasting a period of $\tau$, i.e., $\{|D_1\rangle, |D_2(\tau)\rangle\}=\{|e0\rangle, |e1\rangle\}$, the boundary conditions of $u(t)$ and $v(t)$ have to be $u(\tau)=u(0)=v(\tau)=v(0)=0$.
 We follow Refs.~\cite{Ming2022Experimental,Andr2022Dark} and choose

 to ensure the cyclic evolution.
-By Eqs.~(\ref{Om_Omtildetwo}) and (\ref{uv}), the tunable parameter $\eta$ indicates both the driving laser applied on the control atom and the transition between the levels $|er\rangle$ and $|gr\rangle$ in Fig.~\ref{energylevel_twoqubit}(b).
-Specifically, a vanishing $\eta$ corresponds to $v(t)=0$ in Eq.~(\ref{uv}), and it leads to $\Omega(t)\ne0$ and $\Omega_0(t)=0$ in Eq.~(\ref{Om_Omtildetwo}), which describes the standard NHQC scheme~\cite{Herterich2016Singleloop} while a nonzero $\eta$ representing our NHMGTD scheme.
+By Eqs.~(\ref{Om_Omtildetwo}) and (\ref{uv}), the tunable parameter $\eta$ controls both the driving laser applied on the control atom and the transition between $|er\rangle$ and $|gr\rangle$ as shown in Fig.~\ref{energylevel_twoqubit}(b).
+Specifically, a vanishing $\eta$ indicates $v(t)=0$ in Eq.~(\ref{uv}), and it leads to $\Omega(t)\ne0$ and $\Omega_0(t)=0$ in Eq.~(\ref{Om_Omtildetwo}), which describes the standard NHQC scheme~\cite{Herterich2016Singleloop}.
+While a nonzero $\eta$ describes our NHGTD scheme.

-To implement a universal set of nonadiabatic holonomic two-qubit controlled gates, we adopt the multipulse single-loop method~\cite{Herterich2016Singleloop}, in which the loop for gate construction is divided into two segments with equal intervals by adjusting the laser parameters.
+To implement a universal set of nonadiabatic holonomic two-qubit controlled gates, we adopt the multipulse single-loop method~\cite{Herterich2016Singleloop}, in which the loop for gate construction is divided into two segments with equal intervals.
 Accordingly, the cyclic evolution is completed by concatenating two unitary operators in the effective subspace:

 where the phase shift $\gamma$ appears to be $\varphi_2$ in the second path segment.
-Consequently, the whole holonomic matrix of the whole geometric evolution is given by
+Consequently, the holonomic matrix for the whole geometric evolution is given by